MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 Known limitations for the Global Secure Access client for Android include:
 - Mobile devices running *Android (Go edition)* aren't currently supported.
 - Microsoft Defender for Endpoint on Android *on shared devices* isn't currently supported.
-- Tunneling IPv6 traffic isn't currently supported.
 - Private Domain Name System (DNS) must be disabled on the device.
 This setting is often found in the System > Network and Internet options.
 - Running non-Microsoft endpoint protection products alongside Microsoft Defender for Endpoint might cause performance problems and unpredictable system errors.

 ### [iOS client](#tab/ios-client)
 Known limitations for the Global Secure Access client for Android include:
 - Tunneling Quick User Datagram Protocol (UDP) Internet Connections (QUIC) traffic (except for Exchange Online) isn't supported.
-- Global Secure Access (GSA) coexistence with Microsoft Tunnel isn't currently supported.
+- Global Secure Access coexistence with Microsoft Tunnel isn't currently supported.
 For more information, see [Prerequisites for the Microsoft Tunnel in Intune](/mem/intune/protect/microsoft-tunnel-prerequisites).

 ---

-## Remote network limitations
+## Remote networks limitations
 Known limitations for remote networks include:
 - The maximum number of remote networks per tenant is 10.
 The maximum number of device links per remote network is four.
 - Microsoft traffic is accessed through remote network connectivity without the Global Secure Access client.
 However, the Conditional Access policy isn't enforced.
 In other words, Conditional Access policies for the Global Secure Access Microsoft traffic are only enforced when a user has the Global Secure Access client.
 - You must use the Global Secure Access client for Microsoft Entra Private Access.
 Remote network connectivity only supports Microsoft Entra Internet Access.
 - At this time, remote networks can only be assigned to the Microsoft traffic forwarding profile.

-## Access control limitations
+## Access controls limitations
 Known limitations for access controls include:
-- Continuous access evaluation isn't currently supported for Universal Conditional Access for Microsoft traffic.
+- Continuous access evaluation (CAE) isn't currently supported for Universal Conditional Access for Microsoft traffic.
 - Applying Conditional Access policies to Private Access traffic isn't currently supported.
 To model this behavior, you can apply a Conditional Access policy at the application level for Quick Access and Global Secure Access apps.
 For more information, see [Apply Conditional Access to Private Access apps](how-to-target-resource-private-access-apps.md).
 - Microsoft traffic can be accessed through remote network connectivity without the Global Secure Access Client; however the Conditional Access policy isn't enforced.
 In other words, Conditional Access policies for the Global Secure Access Microsoft traffic are only enforced when a user has the Global Secure Access Client.
 - Compliant network check data plane enforcement (preview) with Continuous Access Evaluation is supported for SharePoint Online and Exchange Online.
 - Enabling Global Secure Access Conditional Access signaling enables signaling for both authentication plane (Microsoft Entra ID) and data plane signaling (preview).
 It isn't currently possible to enable these settings separately.
 - Compliant network check is currently not supported for Private Access applications.
 - When source IP restoration is enabled, you can only see the source IP.
 The IP address of the Global Secure Access service isn't visible.
 If you want to see the Global Secure Access service IP address, disable source IP restoration.
-- Source IP restoration is currently supported for only [Microsoft traffic](/microsoft-365/enterprise/urls-and-ip-address-ranges), like SharePoint Online, Exchange Online, Teams, and Microsoft Graph.
-If you have any IP location-based Conditional Access policies for non-Microsoft resources protected by continuous access evaluation (CAE), these policies aren’t evaluated at the resource as the source IP address isn’t known to the resource.
+- Currently only [Microsoft resources](/microsoft-365/enterprise/urls-and-ip-address-ranges) evaluate IP location-based Conditional Access policies, as the original source IP address isn't known to non-Microsoft resources protected by continuous access evaluation (CAE).
 - If you're using CAE’s [strict location enforcement](../identity/conditional-access/concept-continuous-access-evaluation-strict-enforcement.md), users are blocked despite being in a trusted IP range.
 To resolve this condition, do one of the following recommendations:
     - If you have IP location-based Conditional Access policies targeting non-Microsoft resources, don't enable strict location enforcement.
-    - Ensure that the traffic is supported by Source IP Restoration, or don't send the relevant traffic through Global Secure Access.
+    - Ensure that Source IP Restoration supports the traffic.
+If not, don't send the relevant traffic through Global Secure Access.
 - At this time, connecting through the Global Secure Access client is required to acquire Private Access traffic.
 - Data plane protection capabilities are in preview (authentication plane protection is generally available).
 - If you enabled universal tenant restrictions and you access the Microsoft Entra admin center for a tenant on the allowlist, you might see an "Access denied" error.
 To correct this error, add the following feature flag to the Microsoft Entra admin center:
     - `?feature.msaljs=true&exp.msaljsexp=true`
     - For example, you work for Contoso.
 Fabrikam, a partner tenant, is on the allowlist.
 You might see the error message for the Fabrikam tenant's Microsoft Entra admin center.
         - If you received the "access denied" error message for the URL `https://entra.microsoft.com/`, then add the feature flag as follows:   `https://entra.microsoft.com/?feature.msaljs%253Dtrue%2526exp.msaljsexp%253Dtrue#home`
+- Only the Global Secure Access client for Windows, starting with version 1.8.239.0, is aware of Universal CAE.
+On other platforms, the Global Secure Access client uses regular access tokens.
+- Microsoft Entra ID issues short-lived tokens for Global Secure Access.
+The lifetime for a Universal CAE access token is between 60 and 90 minutes, with support for near real-time revocation.
+- It takes approximately two to five minutes for the Microsoft Entra ID signal to reach the Global Secure Access client and prompt the user to reauthenticate.
+- Users have a two-minute grace period after receiving a CAE event to complete reauthentication.
+After two minutes, existing network flows through Global Secure Access are interrupted until the user successfully signs in to the Global Secure Access client.

 ## Traffic forwarding profile limitations
 Known limitations for traffic forwarding profiles include: